How’s your week going? Let me guess…

 Regardless of what you accomplished today, let me reassure you that this parenting thing is a lot of work… for all of us!
 And when you really think about it, it’s amazing that as parents, we are able to balance so many different roles at one time.
 Seriously, how do we do it?
 Whether you realize it or not, you constantly use executive functions to help you get through your to-do list every day.
 This unique set of cognitive skills helps us every time we set a goal, make a plan, and implement it (MANY times each day).

 Executive functions are a set of brain-based skills that allow us to make decisions, plan activities, and stay focused while accomplishing our goals.
 Executive functions guide us as we complete multi-step tasks, manage our schedules, and talk with friends.
 They also help us pay attention to a boring task, change plans when we need to, and stop ourselves from saying what we are truly thinking (when our true thoughts could get us in trouble).
+Executive function in children can be supported and we are here to help.

 Kids are developing executive function skills, too!